pyroll-project/pyroll-lippmann-mahrenholz-force-torque/README.md

-# PyRolL Sims Power and Labour
+# PyRolL Lippmann - Mahrenholz Power and Labour

-Plugin for PyRoll providing Power and Labour calculations from O. Lippmann and H. Mahrenholz.
+Plugin for PyRolL providing Power and Labour calculations from O. Lippmann and H. Mahrenholz.

 For the docs, see [here](docs/docs.pdf).